Ham3798/AuthDevice7702/research.md

 ## Option 2: Per-Transaction ZK Proof from WebAuthn (Passkey)

+> **Author's Initial Take**: This model represents my first approach.
+The idea was to get rid of session keys entirely and just have every single transaction authorized with a hardware signature and verified with a ZK proof.

 This model enhances security by requiring a hardware-backed signature for every transaction, verified on-chain with a ZK proof.

 ```mermaid